 Git is designed and developed by Linus Torvalds, who has created Linux kernel.

-At the time of writing this article, the Red Hat 7 repository has Git 1.8.3 version, which is outdated today.
+At the time of writing this article, the RHEL 7 repository has Git 1.8.3 version, which is outdated today.

 If you want to install the most recent version of Git (v2.22.0) with yum package manager, you need to use Wandisco repositories.